CS-6476-project/segmentation/docs/index.md

 We will use the following feature spaces:

-1. RGB Color
+1. RGB color
-2. RGB Color + Position
+2. RGB color + Position
 3. HSV color
 4. HSV color + Position
 5. Texture using the Gabor filter bank